vtex/styleguide/react/components/Tabs/README.md

 ### Dos
 - Use short labels.
 - Use tabs in any place of your page hierarchy: as a top-level navigation or inside another component.
-- Use may use icons instead of text if you want, but be mindful it may hurt usability.
+- You may use icons instead of text if you want, but be mindful it may hurt usability.

 ### Don'ts
 - Don't use too many tabs.
 More than 5 starts looking weird.